techidaily/site-review-topics/source/_posts/infinix-hot-40-pro-music-recovery-recover-deleted-music-from-infinix-hot-40-pro-by-fonelab-android-recover-music.md

 <div class="atpl-post-description-part-3">
 <div class="tpl-content-sub-paragraph-normal">
   <p>
-      The <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> is a cutting edge program, is designed to help Infinix Hot 40 Pro users to recover deleted/lost data from Infinix Hot 40 Pro which includes Samsung Galaxy, Google Nexus, LG, Sony, HTC, Motorola, Huawei, OnePlus, AUSU and ZTE.
+      The <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> is a cutting edge program, is designed to help Infinix Hot 40 Pro users to recover deleted/lost data from Infinix Hot 40 Pro which includes Samsung Galaxy, Google Nexus, LG, Sony, HTC, Motorola, Huawei, OnePlus, AUSU and ZTE.
 Only with several clicks, it is available to recover deleted videos, photos, music, text messages, WhatsApp, contacts, call logs and document files from Infinix Hot 40 Pro.
   </p>
 </div>
 </div>